The Holmium:YAG laser has become a multi-purpose tool in endoscopic urology.

 What are the advantages of the long pulse mode?

-• Improves fragmentation control by reducing stone migration.
+- Improves fragmentation control by reducing stone migration.

-• Reduces laser fiber burn back.
+- Reduces laser fiber burn back.

 “Use the technology in a good way.
 Don't use all the possibilities of the technology.
 Be modest.
 Know exactly what you can do with the technology.” - Prof. O. Traxer

 The main difference between Ho:YAG lasers available on the market lies in their power output.
-The importance in terms of the clinical output of both low-power and high-power lasers in being researched.
+The importance in terms of the clinical output of both low-power and high-power lasers is being researched.
 The dissimilarity between devices is the amount of light sources bundled into one laser fiber.
 These light sources emit the same energy but in high power lasers are used in parallel to create greater power.

 EMS Urology is offering a range of low-power systems with the aim to provide the best benefits for physicians, especially for flexible ureteroscopy.